isomerpages/iras-taxacademy/_tomorrow-tax-professional/4-skillsfuture-credit.md

-*Sign up for our programmes now, just a few simple steps and you can offset the course fees using the SkillsFuture Credits.*
+*Sign up for our programmes now, just a few simple steps and you can offset the programme fees using your SkillsFuture Credits.*